 So far, we have successfully secured grants from The People's Health Trust and The Joseph Rowtree Foundation - two funders who share similar worldviews to us.
 We have also formed good links with other similar projects and interested individuals, which we will continue to foster over the coming years.
 The project will initially run for 2 years from July 2018, but we hope to sustain this project far beyond the initial funding period.

-We know we have a huge task on our hands, but we think we've got some excellent people on side and there's always room for a few more!
+We've got some excellent people on side and there's always room for a few more!

 Our objectives all relate to local residents of Tang Hall.
 We want local people to:

 Learn how to make delicious meals with seasonal local produce.